kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2010-12-04-packaging-chrome-extensions.markdown

 The format of the hext dump corresponds with block type 01.
-Knowing that the octet string started at the first <code>30</code> octet, I thought a good approach would be to decode the values in a script.
-I've done some work with signatures before and know that everything is encoded using the ASN.1 format.
+Knowing that the octet string started at the first <code>30</code> octet, I thought a good approach would be to write a script to decode that data and see what exactly was stored there.
+I've done some work with RSA signatures before and know that everything is encoded using the ASN.1 format.
 Luckily there's a [great Python pyasn library][link-pyasn] which will decode this data and work on App Engine, to boot.